Routes from Larche through

 (1,300 meters - 4,000 feet) in under 4 hours.

-There are two ways to begin from Rabuons: (A) If (big if) the snow is off the Corborant pass (3007 m - 9,900 ft), AND you are willing to use your hands a bit, AND if you are willing to descend a scree slope...i.e., if you are a bit of mountaineer, AND if you are willing to climb 500 meters (1,500 feet), descend 1,400 meters ( 4,600 feet), and climb again 300 meters (1,000 feet) you can take the Corborant pass to the Alexandris Foches (Laus) Refuge in about 5 or so walking hours.
+There are several possible ways to walk this section that begins from the Rabuon refuge on a choice of what I call "walking" trails and the"mountaineer" trails.
+On day 3: (A) If (big if) the snow is off the Corborant pass (3007 m - 9,900 ft), AND you are willing to use your hands a bit, AND if you are willing to descend a scree slope...
+AND if you are willing to climb 500 meters (1,500 feet), descend 1,400 meters ( 4,600 feet), and climb again 300 meters (1,000 feet) you can take the Corborant pass to the Alexandris Foches (Laus) Refuge in about 5 or so walking hours.
+Otherwise there is a lower level route with no scrambling that takes 6 hours.

 Mountain crest dividing France and Italy,